 Have you recently been caught out by a speed camera?
 This article provides an easy-to-understand guide on what to expect, what to do and when to do it.

-It happens to everybody eventually.
+It happens to most of us eventually.
 You’re driving along, minding your own business and not really aware of how fast you’re travelling.
 All of a sudden, there’s a flash in your rear-view mirror and you realise that you’ve been busted by a speed camera.

 The UK is filled with speed cameras these days as a substitute for actual policing; from the traditional yellow Gatso devices to more advanced units, and now an ever-increasing number of average speed cameras that monitor your speed over a distance of several miles.
 They first started sppearing at major roadworks sites, but now they seem to be popping up all over the country.

 What many drivers don’t realise is that there is a formal process that the police must follow when you are flashed by a speed camera.
 This process is both to maintain your rights and to minimise errors by the police in making a valid prosecution if you have been speeding.